rushter/selectolax/README.rst

         pip install selectolax

-If installation fails due to compilation errors, you may need to install Cython:
+If installation fails due to compilation errors, you may need to install `Cython <https://github.com/cython/cython>`_:

 .. code-block:: bash

-        pip install selectolax[Cython]
+        pip install selectolax[cython]

 This usually happens when you try to install an outdated version of selectolax on a newer version of Python.